 - Substance Abuse

 The Utah PTA has announced the opening on the Utah PTA Board of Directors for the position of Utah PTA Health Commissioner.
-The Nominee will serve as the Utah PTA Health Commissioner for the remainder of the term which end on June 30, 2016.
+The Nominee will fill for the completion of the 2016-2017 term.
+It is a 1 year postion beginning July 1, 2017 and the term will end June 30, 2018.

 Qualification and responsibilites of the postion include: